-- 90-column punched-card input/output - Fast arithmetic and logic circuits.
+- 80-column punched-card input/output. - Fast arithmetic and logic circuits.
 Transfer rate is 707,000 characters per second. - 5000 word Magnetic Drum Storage.
 Each word consists of ten digits plus sign for a total of 50,000 digits of information storage.

-- Average access time 1.7 milliseconds in the normal area of the drum; 0.425 milliseconds in the High-Speed area of the drum. - The UNIVAC Solid-State Computer is completely internally programmed. - The input and output units are buffered to insure simultaneous read, print, punch and compute operations. - All internal word transfers are parity checked. - A bit by bit comparision check of all the input and output information can be programmed to insure complete accuracy of reading, punching and printing. - 1 1⁄2 address logic.
-Each instruction consists of 10 digits, the first two digits represent the instruction code, the next four digits represent the operand and the last four digits represent the address of the next instruction. - Simple solid-state circuits, standardized for production and ease of maintenance -- the most reliable circuitry in existence.
+- Average access time 1.7 milliseconds in the standard area of the drum; 0.425 milliseconds in the high-speed area of the drum. - The UNIVAC Solid-State Computer is completely internally programmed. - The input and output units are buffered to insure simultaneous read, print, punch and compute operations. - All internal word transfers are parity checked. - A bit-by-bit comparision check of all the input and output information can be programmed to insure complete accuracy of reading, punching and printing. - 11⁄2 address logic.
+Each instruction consists of 10 digits; the first two digits represent the instruction code; the next four digits represent the operand; and the last four digits represent the address of the next instruction. - Simple solid-state circuits, standardized for production and ease of maintenance -- the most reliable circuitry in existence.

-The UNIVAC Solid-State Computer combines the advantages of large capacity storage, microsecond access and processing with input/output units working simultaneously on-line and in balance.
+The UNIVAC Solid-State Computer combines the advantages of large-capacity storage, microsecond access and processing with input/output units working simultaneously on-line and in balance.
 The user is able to quickly reduce his costs, because:

 - 1. The UNIVAC Solid-State Computer is less expensive to build and to maintain -- and these savings are passed on to the user. - The UNIVAC Solid-State Computer allows the user to update physical records while simultaneously creating management reports.
 It insures economies of operation by eliminating costly intermediate processing runs -- often a complete application can be accomplished in one run. - 3.
-The UNIVAC Solid-State Computer is programmed by the easy Remington Rand method of programming in English statements.
-It eliminates the expensive, time consuming chore of manually coding machine instructions.
-Management gains increased control through a complete and comprehensible mode of communication between themselves and their computer personnel.
-English language programming also reduces the time required for training and program testing.
+The UNIVAC Solid-State Computer is easily programmed.
+An extensive repertoire of program instructions provides wide programming flexibility.